 Founded in 2008, AdGear has been at the forefront of digital advertising technology for quite some time.
-The Canadian company’s online ad serving platform compiles vast amounts of user data, which it uses to bid on the ad placements that online exchanges auction off in real time.
+The Canadian company’s online ad serving platform compiles vast amounts of user data, which it uses to bid on the ad placements that online advertising exchanges auction off in real time.

 In the ad serving business, time is of the essence.
 As David Haguenauer, Software Engineer at AdGear, explains, “We have to be able to decide quickly and communicate with the exchange if we want to participate in a given bid.
 Auctions typically complete within 100 milliseconds.”

-AdGear had been using Cassandra as the back-end for its bidding gateway service, which performs about 1,000,000 bids per second.
+AdGear had been using Apache Cassandra as the back-end for its bidding gateway service, which performs about 1,000,000 bids per second.
 They had 31 Cassandra nodes across 3 data centers serving regional traffic for the western United States, eastern United States and western European Community.

-From a database perspective, the most critical factor is read latency.
+From an advertising database perspective, the most critical factor is read latency.
 The cluster must sustain traffic while keeping a read latency consistently in the low milliseconds.
 Haguenauer explains that “we have only 10 – 15 milliseconds to wait for the database to retrieve user profiles.
 If we have to wait longer, it’s too late — we’ve already lost the opportunity to bid.”

 AdGear liked Cassandra but they were experiencing too many read latency spikes, either due to higher loads or for reasons unknown.
 “We hit a wall with Cassandra.
 We weren’t able to tune it to behave in a more reliable way,” said Haguenauer.
 “If it was too slow that meant lost business to us.”